shihabsarkar/Web-Automation-Testing---shawpno/README.md

 First of all I created a "DriverSetup" class in utilities package.
 In this class I prepared the driver setup, browswes to be used and annotations.
 Then I created a class "BasePage" in the webpages package where I have defined all the necessary methods which are inherited in other classes.
 There there are "ShawpnoComplainPage", "ShawpnoHomePage" and "ShawpnoLoginPage" where I have performed automation testing on Login, posting complain.
-Also permormed some assertions like checking homepage title, homepage link.
+Also performed some assertions like checking homepage title, homepage link.
 This project can be run using Testng parallely at method level.
 Finally, I have produced allure report of the tests.